 OTHER STARTING POINTS IN MATHEMATICS

-Math 155: Introduction to Statistical Modeling is our introductory statistics course.
+Stat 155: Introduction to Statistical Modeling is our introductory statistics course.
 It is required for the Math major, the AMS major, the Statistics minor, and other majors on campus (including Biology and Economics).
-Math 155 is a course unique to Macalester, with an emphasis on multivariate modeling, and it cannot be replaced by AP Statistics credits.
+Stat 155 is a course unique to Macalester, with an emphasis on multivariate modeling, and it cannot be replaced by AP Statistics credits.
 Course Description.